 Although the Triumph 2000 made little impression on American buyers, it was a very significant car for the British market, the first salvo in a bitter war between traditional big sedans and upscale “premium” offerings that still rages today.
-In this installment of Ate Up With Motor, we look at the origins of the 2000 Mk 1, its links to its Rover arch-rival, and the first 2.5 PI.
+In this installment of Ate Up With Motor, we look at the origins of the 2000 Mk 1, its links to its Rover P6 arch-rival, and the first 2.5 PI.

 FROM VANGUARD TO ZEBU

 If we discount both the cheapest and most expensive ends of the market, much of the automotive business has long been engaged in a perpetual tug of war between status and value for money.
 Prestige brands routinely court middle-class buyers with smaller, cheaper models while bread-and-butter automakers try to claim a chunk of the luxury market by offering greater size or more features for less cash.
-The reasoning is not hard to understand: Luxury and status command higher prices, while increased sales volume usually translates into lower unit costs and higher profits.
-If you can strike a workable balance between those factors, you can carve out a lucrative niche.
+The reasoning is not hard to understand: Luxury and status command higher prices while increased sales volume usually translates into lower unit costs and higher profits.
+If you can strike the right balance between those factors, you can carve out a lucrative niche.

 These were the sort of considerations on the minds of the directors of the Standard Motor Company in the mid-1950s.
 At that time, the company had a solid middle-class product in the form of the Vanguard, which had a storied name borrowed (with the permission of the War Ministry and the Admiralty) from a long line of distinguished Royal Navy vessels, but was otherwise a quite ordinary mid-price sedan with a big 2,088 cc (128 cu. in.) four shared with contemporary Ferguson tractors and of course the Triumph TR2/TR3 sports cars.
 By American standards, the Vanguard was rather small, but to Britons, it was a midsize family car, competing with rivals like the Austin A90/A95 Westminster, Vauxhall Velox/Cresta, and Ford Zephyr.
 The Vanguard was in no way remarkable, but it sold in respectable numbers.